 \subsection{Background objects and multiple image systems}

 The catalogue contains 47 redshift measurements with $z>0.349$, from 38 individual background emitters, when accounting for multiple images of the same sources.
 The redshift space distribution shows a secondary peak at $z \approx 0.37$, visible in Fig. \ref{fig:cluster_hist}, possibly from a smaller group of galaxies in the background.
-Their impact on the strong lensing model is accounted for in Ertl et al. (in prep.), Suyu et al. (in prep.), and Acebron et al. (in prep.).
+Their impact on the strong lensing model is accounted for in \cite{ertl25}, \cite{acebron25}, and Suyu et al. (in prep.).
 The catalogue contains four lensed images of the host of SN Encore and SN Requiem, at $z=1.95$, confirmed from the MgII absorption doublet.
-A fifth image was identified in Ertl et al. (in prep.), blended with the BCG light.
-Besides the three multiple images from an [OII] emitter which was previously reported in \citet{rodney21}, we were able to identify two further lensed background sources at redshifts $z = 3.152$ and $z = 3.420$, for a total of 13 lensed multiple images with a reliable redshift measurement (i.e. QF$\ge 2$).
+A fifth image was identified in \cite{ertl25}, blended with the BCG light.
+In addition to the three multiple images from an [OII] emitter that were previously reported in \citet{rodney21}, we were able to identify two further lensed background sources at redshifts $z = 3.152$ and $z = 3.420$, for a total of 13 lensed multiple images with a reliable redshift measurement (i.e. QF$\ge 2$), which we mark in bold in Table \ref{tab:z_muse}.
 The search was performed both from our spectroscopic catalogue and through a blind search for simultaneously appearing spectral features when scanning the MUSE data cube.
 Our multiple image catalogue was used as the basis for the new SL models.
 Specifically, we identify multiple lensed images of a star-forming galaxy and two high-$z$ Lyman-$\alpha$ emitters.
 The first source is at $z=0.767$, with prominent [OII] and [OIII] emission lines, including a faint image appearing close to the centre of the BCG.
-Owing to its clumpy nature, two components of the source have been identified in Ertl et al. (in prep.) and their multiple images have been used as separate constraints for the SL model (System 4).
+Owing to its clumpy nature, two components of the source have been identified in \cite{ertl25} and their multiple images have been used as separate constraints for the SL model (System 4).